voidl00p/markupdown/README.md

 ## Modules

-markupdown ships with the following commands:
+Markupdown ships with the following commands:

 - `cp`: Copies files to the site directory
 - `index`: Generates `pages` frontmatter for index.md files